Federal Return of Funds

 Calculating the Return of Funds

-Financial Aid and Student Employment will calculate the student’s liability for return of funds using the formula provided by the U.S. Department of Education.
+The Financial Aid Office will calculate the student’s liability for return of funds using the formula provided by the U.S. Department of Education.
 Students are advised to obtain an accounting of their return of funds liability from the Financial Aid and Student Employment Office before withdrawing from all classes.

-Within 30 days of notification of the date of the student’s complete withdrawal from financial aid eligible classes, SWIC will:
+Within 30 days of notification of the date of the student’s complete withdrawal from classes, SWIC will:

 - Send the student notice of liability and repayment options